Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Related Work

 \section{Related Work}

 \textbf{Crystal generative models.} Recent advances in diffusion- and flow-based generative models have significantly improved the fidelity and stability of generated crystal structures.
 Diffusion models~\citep{xie2021crystal,jiao2023crystal,yang2023scalable,zeni2023mattergen} model crystal generation as iterative denoising of atomic coordinates in a primitive unit cell.
-More recent work has explored flow-based models and stochastic interpolants~\citep{miller2024flowmm,sriram2024flowllm,luo2025crystalflow,hoellmer2025omat}.
-ADiT~\citep{joshi2025all} adopts latent diffusion frameworks with diffusion transformer architecture for all-atom molecular and crystalline modeling.
-However, these models generally lack explicit inductive biases for crystallographic symmetry.
+More recent work has explored flow-based models~\citep{miller2024flowmm,sriram2024flowllm,luo2025crystalflow}, stochastic interpolants~\citep{hoellmer2025omat}, periodic Bayesian flows~\citep{wu2025crysbfn}, and generative flow networks~\citep{crystalgfn2025}.
+ADiT~\citep{joshi2025all} and Zatom-1~\citep{morehead2026zatom} use transformer architectures for unified all-atom modeling of molecules and crystals.
+Large language models have also been adapted for crystal generation by fine-tuning on CIF-formatted data~\citep{gruver2024fine,mishra2025llamat} or incorporating text guidance and hybrid LLM-diffusion pipelines~\citep{ding2024matexpert,park2025chemeleon,das2025tgdmat,khastagir2025crysllmgen}.
+However, these models generally lack explicit inductive biases for space-group symmetry and Wyckoff structure.

-Alternative approaches enforce symmetry by generating structural templates~\citep{kazeev2025wyckoff,zhu2024wycryst,kelvinius2025wyckoffdiff} or restricting generation to the asymmetric unit (ASU)~\citep{jiao2024space,levy2025symmcd,chang2025space,puny2025space} conditioned on structural templates.
+Alternative approaches enforce symmetry by generating structural templates via autoregressive Wyckoff position prediction~\citep{zhu2024wycryst,crystalformer2025,kazeev2025wyckoff,kelvinius2025wyckoffdiff,xu2025plaidpp} or restricting generation to the asymmetric unit (ASU)~\citep{jiao2024space,levy2025symmcd,chang2025space,puny2025space} conditioned on structural templates.
 While these methods satisfy crystallographic constraints, they are tailored to specific conditional generation settings and often rely on task-dependent structural template generation or retrieval modules.
-In contrast, MCFlow supports unified modeling of CSP, DNG, and atom type generation within a single end-to-end model by incorporating crystallographic symmetry as a soft inductive bias without structural template modules.
+In contrast, MCFlow handles CSP, DNG, and atom type generation in a single end-to-end model by incorporating crystallographic symmetry as a soft inductive bias without structural template modules.

 \textbf{Any-to-any multimodal generative models.} Recent diffusion- and flow-based generative frameworks increasingly adopt unified multimodal formulations to jointly model heterogeneous modalities.
 By decoupling modality-wise time axes, these frameworks enable flexible conditional generation, including any-to-any settings.
 Multiflow~\citep{campbell2024generative} applies this paradigm to jointly model amino acid sequences and structures for protein co-design, while \citet{rojas2025diffuse} generalize multimodal diffusion models to arbitrary state spaces with applications to text--image domains.
 Despite their success, extending such frameworks to crystalline materials remains nontrivial due to periodic boundary conditions and crystallographic symmetry.
 MCFlow extends this multimodal generative paradigm to periodic crystal systems by decoupling atom types and crystal structures with modality-wise time axes, enabling a unified framework that supports CSP, DNG, and atom type generation without task-specific architectures or retraining.